JonDouglas/jondouglas.github.io/_posts/2019-05-29-whats-next.md

 #### Giving away the Xamarin.Android Book for free.

 Yes you heard it right.
 For everyone who signed up for the Xamarin.Android Book email list, and those who are reading this blog, I will be creating small blog segments on all the aspects of content I wrote for this book and releasing them on this blog.
-I will also be including new blog posts on Android content that I think you could benefit from.
+I will also be including new blog posts on mobile development content that I think you could benefit from.

 #### jondouglas.dev